We have a wonderful variety of churches who have offered to be placement churches for the scheme.

 In Poole we have:

-St John’s Heatherlands & Church of the Good Shepherd – Urban Priority Area parish and a Football Chaplaincy wih AFC Bournemouth Youth Academy.
+St John’s Heatherlands & Church of the Good Shepherd – a lively Evangelical church in an Urban Priority Area parish.

 Lytchett Minster and Upton – two churches – one in the town, one in a village – with a brand new busy youth centre “CJ’s” built by the church last year – and 4 worship bands!